MaxHorstmann/maxhorstmann.github.io/_posts/2015-12-10-hourofcode.md

 ---
 layout: post
-title: 'The Hour of Code'
+title: 'An Hour of Code at McKinney Secondary School'
 date: 2015-10-17
 categories:
 - Education